Are you comparing Webflow vs WordPress and wondering which one is better for you?

 They are divided into Basic, CMS, Business, and Enterprise levels.
 Each level increases your account limits and adds new features.

-Site plans start from $16 per month, eCommerce plans start from $29 per month.
-You’ll be billed annually, and if you choose to pay month-to-month that would cost you extra.
+Site plans start from $14 per month, and eCommerce plans start from $29 per month.
+You’ll be billed annually, and if you choose to pay month-to-month, that would cost you extra.

 Winner – WordPress